 An often-overlooked category, charity-linked incentives, where the brand makes a donation to a cause on behalf of the customer, can be highly effective when the audience connection to the cause is genuine and the brand's commitment is credible.

 This mechanic works best when there is authentic alignment between the brand, the cause, and the audience.
-A food brand with a hunger-focused charity partner; a sportswear brand linked to a grassroots sports development fund; a financial services provider supporting a money literacy initiative.
+Tesco's Bags of Help scheme, run with Groundwork since 2016, lets shoppers vote in-store for local community projects to receive grants funded through carrier bag sales.
+Tesco's own impact reporting puts the total awarded at over £100m across more than 50,000 projects to date.
+A financial services provider supporting a money literacy initiative would work on the same principle.
 When the fit is right, cause-linked promotions generate strong emotional engagement and media coverage, while also doing genuine good.

 The risk is inauthenticity.
 Consumers, particularly those in the 25–40 age bracket, have a well-developed radar for cause-washing, and a promotion that feels cynically attached to a charity for PR purposes can generate backlash rather than goodwill.
 The safest approach is to start from a genuine organisational commitment and build the promotional mechanic around it.